Bharadwaj-R/WiFi-Cloud-TV-Remote/README.md

 # WiFi Cloud TV Remote
-### Controlling a Set-top-box based TV over the cloud with NodeMCU and Arduino Cloud
+### Controlling a TV over the cloud with NodeMCU and Arduino Cloud

 ***Overview :***
 The main aim behind this project is to create a TV remote by using a NodeMCU and associating it with Arduino Cloud.
 The main advantage of this project is that it can work on any Android/iOS/PC device, which has active internet connection, overcoming the necessity to have an IR blaster built-in into the smartphone.